The Conejo Open Space Foundation was established in 1995 as a 501(c)(3) (nonprofit corporation) for public and charitable purposes.

 The primary purposes of COSF are to raise funds to promote and maintain the open space and multi-use trails of Conejo Valley, and to educate the citizens, especially the children, as to their roles as custodians and protectors of the open space and the environment.

 Members of the COSF Board of Directors donate their time and receive no monetary compensation for their services.
 Donations to the Conejo Open Space Foundation are tax deductible to the extent permitted by law.
-To become a member or to make a donation, visit our Membership page.
+To make a donation, visit our Giving page.

 Some of the programs, projects, and events supported by the Foundation are listed below:

 A significant goal for the Conejo Open Space Foundation (COSF) is educating the public about the Conejo Valley’s extensive trail system, and about the plants and animals living in the Conejo Open Space.
 Educational projects include:

 The Conejo Open Space Foundation supports the Conejo Open Space Trails Advisory Committee (COSTAC) in coordinating an annual environmental education program for Conejo Valley fourth graders.
 Nearly 40,000 students have taken part in Trails Education Days since its inception in 1992.
 For more information, see the Trails Education Days page.